ppy/osu-wiki/news/2024/2024-11-14-osu-world-cup-2024-round-of-16-recap.md

 ![](/wiki/Tournaments/OWC/2024/img/owc2024-banner.jpg)

-This past weekend marked the start of the first elimination round, ending with eight fewer teams competing for the main prize.
+This past weekend marked the start of the first elimination round, and ended with eight fewer teams competing for the main prize.
 The show must go on though, so let's jump right into the Round of 16 recap!

 You can also check out the high-effort video coverage by our own [Junihuhn](https://osu.ppy.sh/users/4182339) below!